Search Crop Advances

 These reports summarize many of the projects which the Field Crop Team and staff from the Agriculture Development Branch of the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) were involved with over the past few years in partnership with commodity groups, industry, and the Ontario Soil and Crop Improvement Association (OSCIA).
 Interim reports are included highlighting on-going projects.
 Projects include field trials, resource tool developments, activities, among others.
 In addition, these reports highlight some of the key extension events which the OMAFRA Field Crop Team and staff from the Agriculture Development Branch are involved in which relate to field crops.

 These reports summarize both completed and on-going projects.
-Final versions of the full and completed report(s) can be obtained by following the link from the “Location of Final Report” section of each report.
+Final versions of the full and completed report(s) will be uploaded to the site as completed.
 Interim projects are detailed but may not include data generated in initial years of a project.
 Data contained in an interim report should not be used for making significant changes in one’s operation.
 Interim reports are included at the discretion of the Project Lead and my not contain data because the data is not complete.
 The interim reports are included to highlight Field Crop Team activities and the information should be considered as incomplete until the final report of each project is released.